|Avigail Abarbanel (b. 1964)

 What I love to do as a therapist

-As a humanistic therapist I am passionate helping people grow and develop, so that they can reach their full potential and live a fuller and richer life.
+As a humanistic psychotherapist I am passionate helping people grow and develop towards their full potential so they can live a fuller and more sastifying life.
 I prefer working as a generalist practitioner rather than specialising in one area because it makes my work more interesting and challenging.
 Over the years I have worked with many adult (male and female) survivors of childhood trauma and sexual abuse; an area I find immensely inspiring.
 I also love working with couples and relationships in general.

 The best experience is working with motivated clients who are interested in getting to the bottom of their problems, who have an interest in their own growth and development and who are keen to make the most of themselves and their lives.
 I am probably not the best therapist for people who wish to focus only on symptom reduction or on managing symptoms.